elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, you can use the (?.)  for safe reading and deleting, but not writing.
-The optional chaining (?.) has no use on the left side of an assignment.
+  <div><strong>Interview Response:</strong> You can use the optional chaining operator (?.) for safe reading and deleting, but not writing.
+The optional chaining operator (?.) has no use on the left side of an assignment.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />